 Many Macedonians are questioning the scheme’s vast public expense – not to mention its aesthetic qualities.
-We have also this sticky problem of complete ignorance towards a very large Muslim community, religion and culture that, sadly, did not get to participate in project.
+We have also this sticky problem of complete ignorance towards a very large Muslim community, religion and culture that, sadly, did not get to participate in the project.
 I visited Skopje in March 2017.
-Being around city center area for few days, I witness antigovernment demonstrations everyday, thought peaceful, yet shouting for attention a lot.
+Being around city center area for few days, I witness anti-government demonstrations on a daily base.
+Thought, peaceful, yet shouting for attention a lot.
 But there’s no doubting it has put the city on the tourist map.

 Foreign visitors used to come to Skopje primarily to wander around the beautiful Old Bazaar district, with its alleys, mosques and old hilltop fort.
 But now they can go in less than five minutes from drinking a Turkish coffee among people and architecture that wouldn’t be out-of-place in a traditional city of the Middle East, to being surrounded by faux-classical European architecture and imagery.
 Maybe not a bad thing.
 Diversity.
 Something for us.

-Arriving trough a tiny roads between Himalayas and lively rivers from a busy streets of Kathmandu to a calm and peaceful Pokhara almost seems like a way to nirvana.
+Arriving, even trough a tiny roads between Himalayas and lively rivers, from a busy streets of Kathmandu to a calm and peaceful Pokhara almost seems like a way to nirvana.
 You can find there everything what`s missing from the capital.
-Not overcrowded streets are surrounded by a beautiful mountain range with deadly Annapurna looking at you from every corner, yet seems like she gives your mind a great piece of rest.
+Not overcrowded streets are surrounded by a beautiful mountain range with deadly Annapurna looking at you from every single corner, yet seems like she gives your mind a great piece of rest.

 Pokhara is located 200 kilometers west of the capital.
 Could be a surprised fact to learn that by occupying an area of 464.24 km2 this city stands as larger than Kathmandu, 18 times larger than Lalitpur and 2.5 times larger than Bharatpur.
-Because of it`s popularity and it`s touristic nature, as of many available activities to choose from, this city is packed with hotels, hostel, restaurants, travel agencies, and anything travelers really need.
+Because of its popularity and its touristic nature, as of many available activities to choose from, this area is packed with hotels, hostel, restaurants, travel agencies, and anything visitors really need.
 It’s well known mostly as a gateway to the Annapurna Circuit, a popular trail in the Himalayas to hike.
-However, when it comes to this city it is not only about the highest mountain range in the world.
-Pokhara`s landscape consist of a beautiful and the second largest lake of Nepal, called Phewa with clear green waters that is an absolutely stunning thing to enjoy.
-On a sunny day, when the sky is clear, you can even see surrounded range as a reflection on a smooth surface of the lake.
-Inviting waters, apart from being the main resource for fishing, offers load of activities from kayaking to just lazy ride on the boat around the lake.
+However, when it comes to this city, it is not only about the highest mountain range in the world.
+Pokhara`s landscape consist of a beautiful and the second largest lake of Nepal, called Phewa, with clear green waters that is an absolutely stunning thing to enjoy.
+On a sunny day when the sky is clear, you can even see surrounded range as a reflection on a smooth surface of the lake.
+Inviting waters, apart from being the main resource for fishing, offers load of activities from kayaking to just lazy ride on the boat through the lake.
 Or how about just simple walk around where you can sit and enjoy at one of restaurants, cafes or smoothie making stands.
-That could be an option too, isn’t it?
-This way seems like a popular thing to do, as there is always loads of tourists along with locals around the shore.
+That could be an option as well, isn’t it?
+This seems like a popular thing to do, as there are always loads of tourists along with locals around the shore too.

 It truly is a breath-taking experience just looking at the Davis Fall in Chorrepatan.
-The water flowing in this fall comes from Fewa lake and the fall is worth visiting during the rainy seasons as it possesses its maximum velocity.
+The water flowing in this fall comes from Fewa lake, and the fall is worth visiting during the rainy seasons as it possesses its maximum velocity.
 But lets not get stuck there for too long, there is way more to see around.
-Absolutely magnificent cave is just two minutes walk from this falls.
+Absolutely magnificent cave is just two minutes walk from there.
 Basically the whole Pokhara valley is rich in cave system, and it almost seems like a vision of a city hidden under the ground.
 Mahendra Cave, for example, is located in the city of Pokhara and can be easily accessed by the visitors in just walking distance (few kilometers), taxi ride or just by public buses.
-It is named after the Late king Mahendra Bir Bikram Shah Dev.
-The cave itself is amazing and you can witness many natural shapes and images of the various hindu god and goddess on the stone made of the lime.
-Literally just a ten minutes walk from this cave, there lies another one named the Bat Cave.
+It is named after the late king Mahendra Bir Bikram Shah Dev.
+The cave itself is amazing and you can witness many natural shapes and images of the various Hindu gods and goddesses on the stone made of the lime.
+Literally just a ten minutes walk from this cave there lies another one named the Bat Cave.
 In Nepali language it is also called Chameri Gufa.
 You can guess correctly who residence inside, the name suggests it well.
 It is called after the habitats of the bats over the cave’s wall and the ceilings.
 Above all caves you can find a dense forest with a stream flows, ending as a sparkling waterfall tumbling into a mysteriously hidden world of darkness.
 In total Pokhara is renowned for ten mystical caves.
-Nevertheless, right now, only nine of the caves can be visited as the Eastern Power Station cave has been badly damaged, buried as it is under a huge landslide, leaving its beauty only for few lucky one.
+Nevertheless, right now, only nine of the caves can be visited as the Eastern Power Station cave has been badly damaged and buried, as it is under a huge landslide, leaving its beauty only for few lucky one.

-Paragliding is a good way to start with when it comes to more adventurous side of Pokhara.
-The city offers everything from ultralight flying, and from skydiving and ziplining to bungee jumping, developing a complete holiday package for a perfect vacation to all kind of tourists.
-But there is a last , but not least, thing worth mentioning.
+Paragliding is a good way to start with when it comes to more adventurous side of this area.
+The city offers everything from ultralight flying, skydiving and ziplining to a bungee jumping, developing a complete holiday package for a perfect vacation to all kind of tourists.
+But there is a last, but not least, thing worth mentioning.
 Remember to also visit the old side of the city where you will be able to experience and feel cultural side of Nepal along with all old temples, statues and buildings around.
 Old Town is a real treat for the people who love to discover a new place from its roots and history.
-Best explored on foot, Old Town Pokhara, offers an unmatched view of the new parts of the city in the morning before the traffic and daily chores take over the landscape.
-Once there, you will come across a marketplace selling locally produced items; Bhimsen Temple, an old shrine dedicated to the Newari god of trade and commerce and Bindhya Basini Temple, dedicated to goddess Durga.
-You can find a good range of delicious street food.
+Best explored on foot, Old Town in Pokhara offers an unmatched view of the new parts of the city in the morning, before the traffic and daily chores take over the landscape.
+Once there, you will come across a marketplace selling locally produced items; Bhimsen Temple, an old shrine dedicated to the Newari god of trade and commerce with Bindhya Basini Temple, dedicated to goddess Durga.
+You can find a good range of delicious street food too.
 Its is a place to observe locals on a daily life too, getting on their daily routine.
-Thought not so overcrowded as Kathmandu, you will meet loads of Nepalese to chat to, talk to.
-You wont be disappointed with the way they will interact ttowards you.
+Thought, not so overcrowded as Kathmandu, you will meet loads of Nepalese to chat to, talk to.
+You wont be disappointed with the way they will interact towards you.